5% Discount off the tour price (Excludes any Local Payment Find out more

 Our final destination for the day will be Kamanjab.
 Depending on the time of arrival we go and explore a traditional Himba Village that afternoon or the next morning.

-This will be a journey of culture exchange and learning and understanding of our last traditional tribe in Namibia, the Ova-Himba.
+This will be a journey of cultural exchange and learning and understanding of our last traditional tribe in Namibia, the Ova-Himba.

 After our cultural experience in Kamanjab, we head to the land of the Big Five of Africa - Etosha National Park.